afsc-gap-products/akgfmaps/README.md

 # akgfmaps
-A package to produce publication-quality catch-per-unit-effort maps using R using bottom-trawl survey catch data.
-Package currently includes support for the eastern Bering Sea continental shelf and northern Bering Sea.
+An R package for producing publication-ready catch-per-unit-effort maps from bottom-trawl survey catch data from Alaska.
+The package currently includes support for the eastern Bering Sea continental shelf and northern Bering Sea.

-Spatial layers necessary for plotting are included in the package.

 This package was built in R 3.6.2.